epesicloud-mmg/epesicloud.multitenant-crm.com/replit.md

 ## Overview

-EpesiCRM is a comprehensive multi-tenant Customer Relationship Management (CRM) platform built with modern web technologies.
-The application provides role-based access control, sales pipeline management, and AI-powered insights for businesses to manage their customer relationships effectively.
+EpesiCRM is a dedicated multi-tenant Customer Relationship Management (CRM) platform built with modern web technologies.
+The application provides JWT-based authentication, role-based access control, sales pipeline management with 8 predefined stages, and AI-powered insights for businesses to manage their customer relationships effectively.

 ## User Preferences